savonet/book/workflow.md

 name can be changed by with the `override_duration` parameter of the functions).
-Finally, the parameter `type` controls the shape of the fade: it can respectively be `"lin"`, `"sin"`, `"log"` and `"exp"` which will respectively change the shape of the fade as follows:\TODO{mention track-sensitive parameter}
+Finally, the parameter `type` controls the shape of the fade: it can respectively be `"lin"`, `"sin"`, `"log"` and `"exp"` which will respectively change the shape of the fade as follows:

 ![Fading shapes](fig/fade-shapes.pdf)\